bxbdev/redux-toolkit-note/README.md

 # redux-toolkit-note
-A note for Reudx Toolkit
+A note for Redux Toolkit

 ### Basic redux concept in node.js